carloslfu/tribe-tech-test/README.md

 # Tribe Technical Test Solution

+| Warning: this is a repository for a technical test I am doing for a company.
+It is NOT intended for public use!

 The test specs are [here](Test.md), and the roadmap is at the end of this document.

 ## Architecture